 Shoplifting False Imprisonment: Elements

 The elements of this crime are that the restraint or confinement must be unlawful and actually restrict the person’s freedom of movement.
-Detaining and handcuffing a customer and transporting them to some backroom without reasonable cause could obviously be considered false imprisonment.
+Detaining and handcuffing a customer and transporting them to some backroom without reasonable cause could be considered false imprisonment.
 Less obvious false imprisonment is when a store manager or security officer directs a customer to go to a bounded area to question them about a suspicious credit card or check transaction without reasonable cause and they believe that they are not free to leave.

 Shoplifting False Imprisonment: Consent is a Defense

 Shoplifting False Imprisonment: Employees Falsely Imprisoned

-Employees can be falsely imprisoned too if during a suspicion of theft interview turns into an interrogation and they are prevented from leaving the room.
-The denying of simple employee requests to use the bathroom, to get water, or make a phone call could be construed as imprisonment especially if they are not being charged with any crime.
-It could also be considered false imprisonment if the employee interrogation continues for an excessively long period of time under the veiled threat of being arrested if they don’t confess to the loss.
+Employees can be falsely imprisoned too if questions about suspicion of employee theft turn into an interrogation and they are prevented from leaving the room.
+The denying simple employee requests to use the bathroom, to get water, or make a phone call could be construed as imprisonment especially if they are not being charged with any crime.
+It could also be considered false imprisonment if the employee interrogation continues for an excessively long period of time under the veiled threat of being arrested if they don’t confess to the loss or sign a false confession.

 Learn More about Premises Liability Litigation